microsoft/botframework-cli/packages/orchestrator/README.md

 INPUT

   The input ground-truth and predictions files can be in LU, LUIS, QnA Maker, TSV or a JSON array format.
-  The TSV file format only supports intent labels and it must have 2 columns, labels and utterance, sepatated by a TAB.
-The label column can contains multiple labels delimited by camma.
+  The TSV file format only supports intent labels and it must have 2 columns, 'labels' and 'utterance', sepatated by a TAB.
+The 'labels' column can contains multiple labels delimited by camma.
   For entitiy labels, a user can choose LU, LUIS, or a JSON array format that each entry contains a labeled utterance following the schema and example shown below.
   In the array, each JSON entry has a "text" attribute for an utterance.
 The utterance can have an array pf